Athlete Assessments & the National Strength and Conditioning Association

 Recapping the DISC Model

 DISC measures the degree of Dominance, Influence, Steadiness, and Conscientious behavior.
 Everyone has their unique level of each behavioral style in the context of their role.
-The four-quadrant model explains the behavior of people with high degrees of D, I, S, and C. We will also look at how these behaviors combine as we move along.
+The four-quadrant model explains the behavior of people with high degrees of D, I, S, and C.

 Pace and Directness